Glapwell

-Glapwell is a rural village and civil parish on the A617 road in the Bolsover District of north-east Derbyshire, The village is at the top of a steep hill at an elevation of 176m, on the western edge of the Southern Magnesian Limestone, overlooking the valley of the River Doe Lea (formerly known as the Dorley).
+Glapwell is a village and civil parish in the Bolsover District of Derbyshire, England.
+The village is at the top of a steep hill at an elevation of 176m, on the western edge of the Southern Magnesian Limestone, overlooking the valley of the River Doe Lea (formerly known as the Dorley).
 It lies between Chesterfield (7 miles to the north-west), Mansfield (5 miles to the south-east), and Bolsover (3 miles to the north), and had a population of 1,503 at the 2011 Census.

 History

 Glapwell dates back to pre-history, with evidence of human activity stretching back to the Mesolithic period.
 Flint tools from this era have been discovered in the area, confirming its use by early hunter-gatherer societies.
 One of the key features of the village is Green Lane, an ancient route that likely dates back to prehistoric times, possibly linking Glapwell to other significant prehistoric sites such as Pleasley Vale and Creswell Crags.
 Pleasley Vale is known for its caves and evidence of early human occupation, while Creswell Crags, a short distance away, is renowned for its Ice Age cave art and evidence of habitation over 50,000 years ago.

 During the Iron Age, the area would have been occupied by the Brigantes, a powerful tribe that controlled much of northern England.
 The elevated terrain and fertile lands of Glapwell made it an ideal settlement location, with natural springs providing a reliable water source.

 Following the Roman invasion of Britain in the 1st century AD, the region came under Roman control.
 There have been several minor Roman finds in the Glapwell area, including pottery and coins.
 Notable discoveries include two coarse ware sherds of Roman pottery and a Samian rim, all found near Glapwell Lane.
 The elevated position and fertile lands suggest the possibility of a Roman villa in the area, similar to the Villa at Pleasley Vale.
 Although no direct evidence of a villa has been uncovered, the presence of Roman artefacts points to a Roman influence on the settlement and economy.